How to Fight Fraud Without Impacting the Customer Experience

-As the threat of fraud increases, many retailers have sought to retain high-level protection services, leaving the customer experience in the background.
-Complex finalizations and multiple verification layers make your website more secure, but it also makes it less convenient for customers to use to make a purchase.
+As the threat of e-commerce fraud increases, many retailers have focused on implementing high-level protection services.
+While these solutions are great for security, they're not always so great for a frictionless customer experience.
+Solutions that integrate complex finalizations and multiple verification layers make your website more secure, but they also make it less convenient for customers to quickly and easily make a purchase.

 When it comes time for an e-commerce business to implement an effective fraud protection solution, they should consider two key components that will help keep customers happy and neutralize potential fraudsters: flexibility and an open mind.